campanam/vcf2aln/README.md

 `-o, --outprefix [VALUE]`: Output FASTA alignment prefix.
 `-z, --gzip`: Gzip output alignments.
 `-c, --concatenate`: Concatenate markers into single alignment (e.g. concatenate multiple separate chromosomes/contigs).
+`--partition`: Output partition table for concatenated alignments.
+Coordinates correspond to beginning and ending of aligned bases from a single contig.
 `-s, --skip`: Skip missing sites in VCF.
 `-O, --onehap`: Print only one haplotype for diploid data.
 If phasing information is missing, it will generate a pseudohaplotype by randomly assigning one of the alleles.
 Conflicts with -a.
 `--probpseudohap`: Generate a single probabilistic pseudohaplotype using allelic depth.
 Requires AD tag.
 Implies -O and conflicts with -a, -b.